Ellowes Hall Sports College: History

-It was built as a secondary modern school by Sedgley Urban District Council in 1964 near the Ellowes Hall stately home (which was demolished that year), to replace a smaller secondary school at nearby Redhall, but since 1966 has existed within the Metropolitan Borough of Dudley.
+It was built as a secondary modern school Sedgley Urban District Council near the Ellowes Hall stately home (which was demolished in 1964), to replace a smaller secondary school at nearby Redhall, but since its opening in 1966, has existed within the Metropolitan Borough of Dudley.

 In September 1972, the age of pupils starting the school was increased to 12 in order to comply with the LEA's decision to increase the secondary school starting age.

 In September 1975, the school's status changed to comprehensive and a sixth form was added, making it a 12–18 school.

 However, the school was reorganised to an 11–16 comprehensive in September 1990 as most of the remaining sixth forms in the Dudley borough were replaced with expanded facilities at further education colleges.

 In September 1993, the school became grant-maintained, only to return to Dudley LEA's control in 1998.
 By this date, a new classroom block and library had been constructed, and the main hall had been refurbished.
 A performing arts block was opened in 1999.

 Just after the school became grant maintained, the governors seized the opportunity to restore sixth form facilities to the school and the new sixth form opened in September 1995.

 In 2004, the school gained specialist sports status.

-In 2008, Ellowes became the highest ranking of the three Sedgley secondary schools in GCSE examinations for the very first time when an impressive 63% of pupils finished their compulsory education with five or more grades at C or above including English and Mathematics.
+In 2008, Ellowes became the highest ranking of the three Sedgley secondary schools in GCSE examinations for the first time when 63% of pupils finished their compulsory education with five or more grades at C or above including English and Mathematics.
 This placed Ellowes as the fifth highest of the Dudley Borough's 21 secondary schools.
-Its success continued in 2010 with 90% of students gaining five or more grades at C and above with 66% including English and Mathematics.
+In 2010, 90% of students gained five or more grades at C and above with 66% including English and Mathematics.

 Previously a foundation school administered by Dudley Metropolitan Borough Council, Ellowes Hall Sports College converted to academy status in March 2015.
 However the school continues to co-ordinate with Dudley Metropolitan Borough Council for admissions.